WorldHealthOrganization/smart-emcare/README.md

 ## build from l2

-To build or rebuild the artefact from the DAK, please see the dedicated readme [input/l2/readme.md](readme.md)
+To build or rebuild the artefact from the DAK, please see [the dedicated readme](input/l2/readme.md)